 ThinkFirst of Greater Kansas City

 ThinkFirst of Greater Kansas City is part of a national, award-winning injury prevention program presented by inspiring survivors of brain and spinal cord injuries.
-Through compelling firsthand testimonies, youth learn about the consequences of traumatic injuries and how injuries can happen to anyone.
+Through compelling firsthand testimonies, youth learn about the consequences of careless decisions and how injuries can happen to anyone.
 These sobering yet motivational messages urge youth to take personal responsibility and make safe choices.

 Established in 1987, ThinkFirst of Greater Kansas City provides free school-based presentations for youth grades kindergarten through high school throughout the Greater Kansas City metropolitan area.
 On July 1, 2003, ThinkFirst of Greater Kansas City became a program of The Research Foundation.

 Motor vehicle crashes are the #1 cause of traumatic injury among young people followed by falls, violence and sports.
 Among the most severe, are disabling injuries to the brain and spinal cord.
 These permanent and life-changing injuries are painful, heartbreaking and costly beyond measure.